AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/add-component-descriptions.md

    ![data-dictionary.png](assets/data-dictionary.png)

-1. Ensure the correct Report Suite is selected in the drop-down menu.
+1. Ensure that the correct Report Suite is selected in the drop-down menu.

-1. In the search field, search for the component that you want to add the description to, then select it when it appears.
+1. In the search field, begin typing the name of the component you want to add a description to, then select it from the list of components.

 1. Select the **Edit** icon, update the [!UICONTROL **Description**] field, then select [!UICONTROL **Save**]. <!-- Check this step -->